 Address: 80 West Broadway, Boston, Mass

-Established in 1890, Amrheins is the oldest restaurant in the South End.
+Established in 1890, Amrheins is the oldest restaurant in South Boston.

 This historic restaurant serves traditional New England cuisine and is home to the country’s oldest hand carved bar as well as the first draft beer pump ever installed in Boston.